-Compare the Base vs Premium Trims.
+Compare the Forester Entry Level vs Premium.
 What is the difference?

 The full EyeSight Driver Assist Technology Package comes standard with all Forester models.
 It includes pre-collision throttle management, pre-collision braking, sway warning, lane departure warning, and advanced adaptive cruise control.
 Automatic high beams are also standard, along with a tire pressure monitoring system.
 LED daytime running lights top off the standard safety feature list for the base 2022 Forester.